mganss/XmlSchemaClassGenerator/README.md

                                true)
   -s, --useShouldSerialize   use ShouldSerialize pattern instead of Specified
                                pattern (default is false)
+      --sf, --separateFiles  generate a separate file for each class (default is false)
 ```

 For use from code use the [library NuGet package](https://www.nuget.org/packages/XmlSchemaClassGenerator-beta/):